26 fun things to do while stuck indoors

 9. Get creative with the kids

 Having children stuck indoors, especially the younger ones, can make the situation even more challenging.
-Spend the time together to create something unique.

 Get a start on the spring cleaning — home activities Coronavirus lockdown